tariqulislam/express-auth-rest-api/README.md

 # express-auth-api-example
-Express Starter kit is express js framework and boilerplat, which contains the different features, those are helps the developer to start web api development easily.
+THis framework and boilerplat, which contains the different features, those are helps the developer to start web api development easily.
 Developer can easily code, test, documented the api during the development process.
 It also have good architecture, which helps the developer to maintain the code.

 ## Installation